jaraco/zero-defect-lessons/index.md

 - Limit relevant state, interactions
 - Declare and enforce constraints (inputs, outputs)
 - Use refactoring, functional programming to safely simplify the code

+...

+## Legacy code

+- Code is the spec

+Note: Often with legacy code, there is no specification.
+The code is the spec.
+Derive a spec.

 ## Expectations